naninovel/docs/docs/en/guide/configuration.md

 --- | --- | ---
 Save Folder Name | Saves | The folder will be created in the game data folder.
 Default Settings Slot Id | Settings | The name of the settings save file.
-Default Global Slot Id | Global Save | The name of the global save file.
+Default Global Slot Id | GlobalSave | The name of the global save file.
-Save Slot Mask | Game Save{0:000} | Mask used to name save slots.
+Save Slot Mask | GameSave{0:000} | Mask used to name save slots.
-Quick Save Slot Mask | Game Quick Save{0:000} | Mask used to name quick save slots.
+Quick Save Slot Mask | GameQuickSave{0:000} | Mask used to name quick save slots.
-Auto Save Slot Mask | Game Auto Save{0:000} | Mask used to name auto save slots.
+Auto Save Slot Mask | GameAutoSave{0:000} | Mask used to name auto save slots.
 Save Slot Limit | 99 | Maximum number of save slots.
 Quick Save Slot Limit | 18 | Maximum number of quick save slots.
 Auto Save Slot Limit | 18 | Maximum number of auto save slots.